Baizey/UniversalAutomaticCurrencyConverter/README.md

 # Universal Automatic Currency Converter

-An extension for Chrome and Firefox
+An extension for Chrome, Firefox and (the new) Edge

 [Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/ua-currency-converter/)